Fizzyo/fizzyo-challenge/README.md

 - We will be making available 3 x Fizzyo Acepella Engineering devices to hacker for testing of game content

-### Test Data from devices + Sample Unity Game
+### Test Data from devices + Samples

 - We have provided a Unity Sample Game which shows the input methods - see [Fizzyo-Unity-Example](https://github.com/ichealthhack/fizzyo-challenge/tree/master/Fizzyo-Unity-Example) Folder which contains pre calibration information, a sample game and test harness + test data

+- We have provided a MonoGame Sample Game which shows the input methods - see [Fizzyo-Monogame-Example](https://github.com/ichealthhack/fizzyo-challenge/tree/master/Fizzyo-MonoGame-Example) Folder which contains pre calibration information, a sample game and test harness + test data
+The MonoGame Project provides the FizzyoDevice classes in a separate PCL project, for easy use in your game together with a handy InputManagement system and the BreathAnalyser helper.

-- We have provided a Unity Test Harness and sample data.
+- We have provided Test Harnesses and sample data.
 The data data set of captured results from the devices are for games testing.
 This includes an example that allows you to load and playback breath data saved from a fizzyo device.

 ## How the Devices are used by Patients and how this should be related to game play